 Using the Trails – For decades, the trails in and around Herron Park were user-created, unplanned and unsustainable.
 Beginning in 2009, FTBT (with crews from Montana Conservation Corps and volunteers) began building and maintaining professionally designed trails in Herron Park and the John Chase Forest.
 These trails are shared by hikers/runners, equestrians and cyclists, so safety is important.
-The Boundary Trail (to be completed in 2016) is the latest addition to approximately 15 miles of stacked loop trails.
+The Boundary Trail (completed in 2017) is one of two latest additions to approximately 17 miles of stacked loop trails.

 Trails Extending South Toward Blacktail Mountain

 Most of the land extending south from Herron Park to Blacktail Mountain is owned either by Plum Creek Timber, Stoltze Lumber Company, or the U.S. Forest Service (see overview map).
 The portion of the trail on Forest Service land (from Emmons Saddle at the upper end of Patrick Creek Road to Blacktail Mountain) has been completed, though it has not been signed yet.